nhatfield/hnt_monitor/README.md

 ### Linux +(MacOS): Without using docker ###

-If you plan to not use docker to manage your metric collection, you should at least have your monitoring platform setup by using `prometheus`, `prometheus push gateway`, and `grafana`.
+If you plan to not use docker to manage your metric collection, you will need to have your monitoring platform setup by using `prometheus`, `prometheus push gateway`, and `grafana`.
 The pushgateway, from prometheus, will allow us to push metrics to prometheus instead of trying to host the metrics ourselves on an http endpoint.

 - **Prometheus**
   - [prometheus push gateway](https://github.com/prometheus/pushgateway)